copleykj/meteor-shower/README.md

 ```
 ## Sublime Text Snippets

-A set of Mesosphere snippets for Sublime Text are available here: https://github.com/copleykj/mesosphere-snippets
+A set of Shower snippets for Sublime Text are available here: https://github.com/copleykj/mesosphere-snippets

 This is not a Sublime Text package so you will have to install it manually.
 If anyone would like to tackle the task of turning it onto a Sublime Text Package please feel free to fork and do so.

 ## Complete Usage Example

 For now the example has been removed.
 Examples are coming shortly as a Meteor site available as a repository that can be cloned and ran or viewed on the meteor.com site.

 ## Contribution

 Contributions are always welcome, please follow these steps to submit your changes via a github pull request.